-Cell phones: Cell phones are very common in France.
-Some past participants have found it economical and convenient to purchase cell phones for their time abroad.
-If you think you might be interested, stop in a cell phone store for more information.
+Cell phones: Some past participants have found it economical and convenient to purchase cell phones for their time abroad.
+You can either purchase a phone or a SIM card for your U.S. phone.
+If you think you might be interested, stop in a cell phone store or ask the USAC staff for more information.
 These stores are everywhere and are not difficult to find.
 If you decide to bring your cell phone from the U.S. remember that you need to have it unlocked before you go in order to use it.